Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-05-deliverance.md

 ---

-Kirk was a rich being---a Councillor of the Domain earned a handy sum of money from their position, not to mention the royalties from his biographical accounts, political sponsorships and some shrewd investments.
+Kirk was a rich being - a Councillor of the Domain earned a handy sum of money from their position, not to mention the royalties from his biographical accounts, political sponsorships and some shrewd investments.
 Nevertheless, between buying his ultra-fast ship and then having it fast-tracked through a refit drydock at a corporate freeport where the owners were happy to sign an anonymity contract for an appropriate fee...well.
 His accounts were looking rather less healthy than they had done in some time.

 They would, however, bounce back.
 He was a client of one of the best investment brokers in the business, after all.
 And the refits had been worth it.
 The little life-support blister with its bed, ablutions cubicle and control console had been dismounted from the hull, and behind it had been installed a somewhat larger and more luxurious living suite.
 Below that, a workshop loaded with the latest in nanofactories and CAD/CAM tools, a dense and comprehensive automated laboratory that could double as a sickbay.

 And behind that, the enormous generator and the sealed unit that was the Corti blackbox drive.
-Mass made no difference to a Corti drive---any ship, any size, any tonnage, the only thing that mattered was how much energy you could force down that little box's throat, and the behemothic bulk of the fusion reactor that made up by far the largest part of the ship's size and mass was rated to power city districts.
+Mass made no difference to a Corti drive - any ship, any size, any tonnage, the only thing that mattered was how much energy you could force down that little box's throat, and the behemothic bulk of the fusion reactor that made up by far the largest part of the ship's size and mass was rated to power city districts.

 There was one last addition: an excursion chamber, equipped with all the gear he could need to remain safe on practically any planet up to and including a Class Twelve.
-And it was necessary---the first destination on his list was a Class Ten, an unclaimed world (after all, who in their right minds would want to claim a death world?) with the uninspiring designation "Main Yellow 2.55467-1.00209-0.1413-57.88811-3 Terrestrial Temperate 10"---literally nothing more than the type and location of the planet and of the star it orbited.
+And it was necessary - the first destination on his list was a Class Ten, an unclaimed world (after all, who in their right minds would want to claim a death world?) with the uninspiring designation "Main Yellow 2.55467-1.00209-0.1413-57.88811-3 Terrestrial Temperate 10" - literally nothing more than the type and location of the planet and of the star it orbited.

 He slept most of the journey out.
 The downside he was discovering to his ship was that, having as it did a stupefying turn of speed, the trip times were barely long enough for him to complete the in-flight checklist and get some rest.
 By the time his alarm woke him he was already within the last hundred or so interstellar units of final approach.
 There had barely been time for his neural implants to convert the slow-access digital data on his destination into working organic memory.